 Harry S. Truman – An Unwanted Cocker Spaniel

 Harry Truman, the 33rd president of the US wasn’t a fan of dogs.
 While he was in office, a woman sent her a Cocker Spaniel puppy who was named Feller but Truman gave away the puppy to his physician.
-As a result, thousands of dog lovers across the US angered and sent letters to the president asking for the reason.
+As a result, thousands of dog lovers across the US were angered and sent letters to the president asking for the reason.

 Dwight D. Eisenhower – Weimaraner